yuvicc/java-bitcoinkernel/README.md

 ## ⚠️ Status

 This library is **alpha**—under work in progress.
 APIs may change and functionality is still incomplete.
 Contributions and bug reports are welcome!
+You can check out this [PR](https://github.com/yuvicc/java-bitcoinkernel/pull/4) section for more details.

 ## Overview